Lupercio Leonardo de Argensola: Biography

 His tragedies—Fills, Isabela and Alejandra—are said by Cervantes to have "filled all who heard them with admiration, delight and interest".
 Filis is lost, and Isabela and Alejandra, which were not printed till 1772, are imitations of Seneca.

 Argensola's poems were published with those of his brother, Bartolomé Leonardo de Argensola, in 1634; they consist of translations from the Latin poets, and of original satires.
+He translated and imitated Horace, and modelled his austere style on that of Luis de León.
+He and his brother (... 'come to reform the Castilian tongue', said Lope) stand for a Malherbe-like sobriety, soon swept aside by culteranismo.